 Washington, DC – The New Democrat Coalition congratulates Rep. Dean Phillips (MN-03) on winning the New Democrat Coalition’s first ever policy pitch day.
 The popular vote winner was Rep.

-Washington, DC - Representative Dean Phillips (MN-03) released the following statement following President Trump's second State of the Union Address:
+WASHINGTON, DC – Rep. Dean Phillips (MN-03) released the following statement today on the humanitarian crisis at the southern border: